Percy Baker Bowls League – W4

 DORCHESTER achieved maximum points in their Percy Baker match at home to Bridport.

-Arthur Lacey, Alan Lewis and Gary Mumford were 4-0 down after four ends against R H-Smith, A Bird and B Pratt but came back strongly to lead 13-4 after nine ends and were never troubled, running out 23-15 winners.
+Arthur Lacey, Alan Lewis and Gary Mumford were 4-0 down after four ends against R H-Smith, A Bird and B Pratt but came back strongly to lead 13-4 after nine ends and were never troubled, running

 On the other rink, Mike Collins, Richard Meech and Roy Fowler were all-square at 7-7 after seven ends against S Dunn, L Brake and T Tocher but pulled away to lead 16-7 after 11.